Automating OSS in Telcos: How to Overcome the Challenges of Zero-touch Network Design and Optimization

 Artificial intelligence (AI), machine learning (ML), automation… we tend to overuse these phrases in every field touched by technology.
 So it’s worth taking a brief look at what they actually mean.

-Artificial intelligence and machine learning for OSS automation
+Artificial intelligence and machine learning for OSS automation in IT

 AI involves optimization and search algorithms, used by computers to find and implement solutions to specific problems.
 ML refers to processors being able to analyze vast quantities of data and predict how a given situation might impact overall operations.
 Finally, automation refers to the process of defining certain rules or conditions, contingent on which a system will carry out an action.